TheOtherRealMesteven/Lab-Book/Week 1 - Lab A.md

 > If you divide two integers then the result value will be an integer regardless of if it has a decimal value attached.
 However, by making the return value a float or including a float in the process, it will keep the decimal value.

 </details>

+>[!IMPORTANT]
+> It is recommended to use consistent values throughout a statement.
+(Not using a decimal divided by an integer).
+Furthermore, `.0` identifies a decimal whilst `f` identifies a float.

 <details> <!-- Question 3 -->
   <summary> Q3.
 Types </summary>